andrsuh/tiny-event-sourcing/README.md

 This is service that works with this projection.
 Whenever a UserCreatedEvent is emitted by  UserAggregate it catches it, and creates a userpayment entity of this user.
 Also here you can see a second way to create subscriptions using subscription manager and `when`

+# Example description
+This example works such way:
+We have one UserAggregate.
+It's responsible for the user entity.
+UserCommandsController uses eventssourcingservice to execute commands on the user aggregate.
+The user Aggregate can be created.
+We can add both payments methods and delivery addresses and also change default address and payment.
+Also you can change the password of the user there.
+Then we have UserPaymentsViewDomain that is responsible for creating payment projection.
+It catches the events emmited by UserAggregate, and creates projection based on them.